vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-module.md

 ```
 ### MsgRejectSealObject

-A storage provider may reject to seal an object if it refuses to, or it can not because of unexpect error.
+A storage provider may reject to seal an object if it refuses to, or be unable to do so due to unexpected errors.

 ```protobuf
 message MsgRejectSealObject {